Processor consistency: Similarity to SPARC V8 TSO, IBM-370, and x86-TSO memory models

-One of the main components of processor consistency is that if a write followed by a read is allowed to execute out of program order.
+One of the main components of processor consistency is that a write followed by a read is allowed to execute out of program order.
 This essentially results in the hiding of write latency when loads are allowed to go ahead of stores.
 Since many applications function correctly with this structure, systems that implement this type of relaxed ordering typically appear sequentially consistent.
 Two other models that conform to this specification are the SPARC V8 TSO (Total Store Ordering) and the IBM-370.

 The IBM-370 model follows the specification of allowing a write followed by a read to execute out of program order, with a few exceptions.
 The first is that if the operations are to the same location, they must be in program order.
 The second is that if either operation is part of a serialization instruction or there is a serialization instruction between the two operations, then the operations must execute in program order.
 This model is perhaps the strictest of the three models being considered, as the TSO model removes one of the exceptions mentioned.

 The SPARC V8 TSO model is very similar to the IBM-370 model with the key difference that it allows operations to the same location to complete out of program order.
 With this, it is possible that a load returns a store that occurred that is "out of date" in terms of program order.
 These models are similar to processor consistency, but whereas these models only have one copy of memory, processor consistency has no such restriction.
 This suggests a system in which each processor has its own memory, which emphasizes upon processor consistency the "coherence requirement."

 The x86-TSO model has a number of different definitions.
 The total store model, as the name suggests, is very similar to the SPARC V8.
 The other definition is based on local write buffers.
 The differences in the x86 and SPARC TSO models is in the omission of some instructions and inclusion of others, but the models themselves are very similar.
 The write buffer definition utilizes various states and locks to determine whether a particular value can be read/written to.
 In addition, this particular model for the x86 architecture is not plagued by the issues of previous (weaker consistency) models, and provides a more intuitive base for programmers to build upon.